 - Place oats and desiccated coconut into food processor and blend until a flour-like consistency form.

-- Now, add the rest of the ingredients and pulse until everything is well mixed.
+- Add the rest of the ingredients and pulse until everything is well-mixed.
+Add a splash of water or milk if the mixture is too dry to be shaped.

 - Using a cookie dough scoop or a measuring spoon, scoop out a tablespoon of the mixture and shape it into a ball.
 Optionally, you can roll it in more desiccated coconut.

-- Let your matcha balls set in the fridge for at least 30 minutes before enjoying.
+- Let your matcha balls set in the fridge for 10-15 minutes before enjoying.

 Notes